 The Representative Office of Rossotrudnichestvo in India unites five Russian Centers of Science and Culture (RCSC) in New Delhi, Mumbai, Kolkata, Chennai and Trivandrum.
 The main representative office of Rossotrudnichestvo is situated in the RCSC in New Delhi, which celebrated its 45th anniversary in 2010, the rest of the RCSCs are its branches.

-In its activities, the Representative Office is governed by the legislation of the Russian Federation, as well as by the Treaty of Amity and Cooperation between Russia and India, signed in1993, and the Declaration on Russia India Strategic Partnership, signed in 2010.
+The activity of the Representative Office is governed by the legislation of the Russian Federation as well as by the Treaty of Amity and Cooperation between Russia and India signed in 1993 and the Declaration on Strategic Partnership between Russia and India signed in 2010.

-The activities of the Representative Office are directed at the forming of a fair image of modern Russia abroad, of its economic and intellectual potential, of the subject matter of domestic and foreign policy course of the country.
+The Representative Office is aimed at forming a fair image of modern Russia abroad, its economic and intellectual potential, domestic and foreign policy.

-The Representative Office works with the Russian non-profit, non-governmental and religious organizations, as well as government and non-governmental institutions of India in the academic, cultural, information and humanitarian field.
-The Representative Office actively cooperates with the civic institutions of India, utilizing the potential of public diplomacy.
+The Representative Office works with Russian and Indian non-profit, governmental, non-governmental and religious organizations and institutions in academic, cultural, information and humanitarian fields.
+The Representative Office actively uses all the potential of public diplomacy in cooperation with the civic institutions of India.

 Seeing to the promotion of the Russian language, the Representative Office encourages development of Indian centers of Russian studies as well as fosters admission of Indian students to Russian higher educational institutions.
-The position of Russian studies is strengthened through expanding the syllabus of the Russian language course at the RCSC keeping in mind the participants’ interests, through developing cooperation with local educational institutions and “Russkiy Mir” Foundation.
-The Representative Office is actively involved in the organization of international conferences, professional development training and contests for teachers-specialists in Russian philology.
+The Russian studies position is strengthened through expanding the syllabus of the Russian language course at the RCSC with regard to the participants’ interests, through developing cooperation with local educational institutions and “Russkiy Mir” Foundation.
+The Representative Office is actively involved in the organization of international conferences, professional development trainings and contests for teachers in Russian philology.
 In March 2010, the Representative Office launched an interactive video course in Kerala, whose broadcast is provided by the Indian Government satellite “Edusat”.
-Owing to the new technology, just two Russian specialists of the RCSC in Trivandrum are able to reach out to almost two hundred students from 14 regions of Kerala.
+Owing to the new technology, only two Russian specialists of the RCSC in Trivandrum are enough to reach out to almost two hundred students from 14 regions of Kerala.
 The development of distance video courses is in progress in Chennai and New Delhi.
-The number of centers of Russian language studies, launched with the assistance of the Representative Office, is increasing.
-The number of admissions of Indian students, sent for studies to Russia, sponsored by federal budget, as well as the number of students of Indian schools attending summer language camp “Moskovia” with the assistance of the RCSC increases every year.
+The number of centers of Russian language studies launched with assistance of the Representative Office is increasing.
+The number of admissions of Indian students sent for studies to Russia sponsored by federal budget as well as the number of students of Indian schools attending summer language camp “Moskovia” with assistance of the RCSC increases every year.

 All the RCSCs facilitate admission of foreign students to the Russian higher educational institutions and keep in touch with their alumni.
-The annual fair of Russian higher educational institutions is hosted by RCSC and partner organizations in May, with the participation of representatives of 10-15 Russian higher educational institutions.
-The Russian Center for International Education works on a permanent basis at the RCSC in New Delhi and Chennai, spreading information about higher educational institutions of Russia and advantages of Russian education.
+In May, the RCSC and partner organizations hoste the annual fair of Russian higher educational institutions with the participation of 10-15 Russian higher educational institutions' representatives.
+The Russian Center for International Education works on a permanent basis at the RCSC in New Delhi and Chennai, spreading information about Russian higher educational institutions as well as advantages of Russian education.

-The Representative Office perceives, as its aims, further strengthening of relations with compatriots residing in India and assistance to their efforts in extending cultural, scientific and business cooperation with Russia.
-Our compatriots have an opportunity to access libraries and video libraries of the RCSC, participate in club activities, to attend the Russian language courses.
-The Representative Office, in a comprehensive way, supports the Delhi Association of Russian compatriots, based in the RCSC in New Delhi, as well as clubs and associations of the compatriots in Chennai and Mumbai.
-The RCSCs provide assistance to the compatriot associations in organizing events dedicated to Russian festivals and memorable dates.
-With active participation of the Representative Office, IV Conference of Russian Compatriots of the Asian-Pacific Region was held in New Delhi in August 2010.
-In August 2011, at the First All-India Conference of Russian Compatriots in New Delhi, representatives of Compatriots’ organizations from New Delhi, Mumbai, Chennai and Kolkata elected the Coordination Council to enhance interaction between Russian compatriots in India.
+The Representative Office's aim is to perceive further strengthening of relations with compatriots residing in India as well as to assist to their efforts in extending cultural, scientific and business cooperation with Russia.
+Our compatriots have an opportunity to access libraries and video libraries of the RCSC, participate in club activities, attend the Russian language courses.
+The Representative Office comprehensively supports the Delhi Association of Russian compatriots based in the RCSC in New Delhi as well as clubs and associations of the compatriots in Chennai and Mumbai.
+The RCSCs provide assistance to the compatriot associations in organizing events dedicated to Russian festive and memorable dates.
+August 2010 witnessed active participation of the Representative Office in New Delhi in IV Conference of Russian Compatriots of the Asian-Pacific Region.
+In August 2011, at the First All-India Conference of Russian Compatriots in New Delhi representatives of Compatriots’ organizations from New Delhi, Mumbai, Chennai and Kolkata elected a Coordination Council to enhance interaction between Russian compatriots in India.

-The Representative Office’s cooperation with the Russian Orthodox Church promotes the maintenance of national and cultural identity of the Russian compatriots in India, their connection with the homeland, as well as spreading information on the spiritual values of peoples of Russia in India.
-The meetings and regional conferences of the Russian compatriots with the participation of the Archpriest of St. Thomas the Apostle parish (New Delhi) Father Gennadiy (Moroz) are held on a regular basis in the RCSC.
+The Representative Office’s cooperation with the Russian Orthodox Church promotes maintenance of national and cultural identity of Russian compatriots in India, their connection with the homeland as well as spreading information on the spiritual values of Russian people in India.
+The RCSC on a regular basis hosts meetings and regional conferences of the Russian compatriots with participation of the Archpriest of St. Thomas the Apostle parish (New Delhi) Father Gennadiy (Moroz).

-In 2007, the Representative Office and the Embassy of the Russian Federation, in association with VK “Sovexportfilm” succeeded in returning Russian cinema to India.
-The first (after 1991) full-featured Russian film festival with the participation of the star artists of the national cinema was held in April 2007, commemorating the 60th anniversary of the establishment of diplomatic relations between our countries.
-After almost a 20 year gap, Russian film festivals once again started being held annually in New Delhi and other major cities of India.
+In 2007, the Representative Office and the Embassy of the Russian Federation in association with VK “Sovexportfilm” succeeded in returning Russian cinema to India.
+April 2007 witnesed the first (after 1991) full-featured Russian film festival with participation of the national cinema stars.
+The festival commemorated the 60th anniversary of the diplomatic relations establishment between our countries.
+After almost a 20 year gap Russian film festivals returned to India and became an annual event in New Delhi and other major cities of the country.

-Moving towards the development of relations between Russia and other countries of CIS, in August 2010 the Representative Office started the annual international film festival “Druzhba” (“Friendship), where CIS countries and India participate.
+Moving towards the development of relations between Russia and the CIS countries, in August 2010, the Representative Office started the annual international film festival “Druzhba” (“Friendship), with both India and the CIS countries participantion.

-Creative schools, clubs, art groups, hobby clubs operating in all RCSC contribute heavily to spreading information on Russia and values of Russian culture in India.
+Creative schools, clubs, art groups, hobby clubs operate in all RCSCs and contribute to spreading information about Russia and its cultural values in India.
 The School of Russian Classical Ballet, Botvinnik Chess Academy, Alekhin Chess School, S. Eisenstein Film Club, youth literary club “Rifma” (“Rhyme”), Russian language lovers club, art schools, vocal and piano classes enjoy the maximum popularity.

-Forming local audience’s interest in our country’s achievements in the area of science and high technologies, as well as developing business cooperation between Russia and India is an important aspect of work of the Representative Office.
+Forming local audience’s interest to our country’s achievements in science and high technologies as well as developing business cooperation between Russia and India is an important aspect of work of the Representative Office.
 The 50th anniversary of Yury Gagarin’s space flight, 300th birth anniversary of Mikhail Lomonosov, opening of the Centre of Innovations “Skolkovo” have become an incentive to more active work in this direction.
-Attention of the Representative Office given to the utilization of twin-city relations between Moscow and Delhi, Saint-Petersburg and Mumbai, Volgograd and Chennai, as well to inviting Russian regions, including Stavropolskiy region and the Altai Territory to bilateral cooperation, is growing.
+The Representative Office contributes to enhance twin-city relations between Moscow and Delhi, Saint-Petersburg and Mumbai, Volgograd and Chennai as well as to invite Russian regions including Stavropolskiy region and the Altai Territory to bilateral cooperation.